trshant-sugoi/stackedit/posts/mystudyplan.md

 Let me details things out a bit now.
 Lets get the communication bits out of the way:
 1. I want to become better at negotiation.
 This involves getting a thick skin and also being calm and rational.
 This also needs me to switch perspectives to see what the othe person wants and then, to evaluate the situation completely.
-2. I want to get better at listening to people, so that i am actually listening, not .
+2. I want to get better at listening to people, so that i am actually listening, not assuming things.
 3. I need to learn to network.
 This is something which involves being likeable, genuine and interested.

 Now i will look at the surrounding tools I need to learn: